sage-code/maj/alphabet.md

 ## Clusters

 A clusters represents a group of two consonants.

 **Rules:**

 * same letter can not be used twice in a cluster;
 * some combinations can not be pronounced;
+* clusters of 3 consonants are forbidden;

 **Examples**